Enrique2007s/tri-tool-dashboard/README.md

 EMMETT: Used for bug fixing and code suggestions throughout the development process.
 Really useful with repetitive tasks.

 DeepSeek: Used for JS help.
 This AI tool was invaluable with JS.
 Without it, this project would not have been as good as it is.
-Furthermore, one part in the JS file for task manager I added the credit to DeepSeek.
-Truly, this tool became my best friend in two days!
+Furthermore, one part in the JS file for task manager I added the credit to DeepSeek because I had no knowledge of creating HTML in JS.
+Lastly, DeepSeek helped greatly with understanding how JS operates, corrected any mistakes I had made while coding (which were a lot!), and like EMMETT, suggested code of which I took into consideration while writing JS.

 Youtube: Youtube helped with a lot of the inspiration to create the three tasks.
 It was a tough process, trying to understand and trying to replicate in my own way was a hard step in this project.